MasonMcGrail/MasonMcGrail.github.io/Constructed_Languages/Exwachil/reference_grammar.md

 ## <a name="introduction"></a>A. Introduction

 This is a reference grammar for Exwachil, a constructed language (conlang) that appears in a fictional setting along with seven other languages.
+I made Exwachil because the process was very enjoyable in its own right, and it allowed me to explore and learn about various concepts in linguistics.
 My goal for the language was for it to be naturalistic, having all of the complexities and idiosyncrasies that natural languages have as they change over time.
 I have written this grammar to have all of the information in one place, presented in a way that, ideally, would be enjoyable and interesting to read for an audience that is interested in conlangs.
 While Exwachil is still an ongoing project, I am satisfied with the grammar, which is basically stable.
 Anything marked with "(?)" needs more attention and may be subject to change, and each section and subsection is prefixed with "A.", "A.B.", etc. because the number of sections is not yet known.
 Additionally, the lexicon is severely underdeveloped (see: nonexistent), and strings of question marks are used in place of the words themselves while they have yet to be made.

 This work is meant to be descriptive and not pedagogical; rather than being a resource for a hypothetical learner of the language, it is intended to thoroughly show its structure to an audience that is at least somewhat familiar with linguistics.
 To that end, I will be using technical terminology whenever it would make a description shorter and more precise.